loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

     void getLibverBounds(H5F_libver_t& libver_low, H5F_libver_t& libver_high) const;

-New wrappers to retrieve the version of an object header The following wrappers have been added to class H5::CommonFG to retrieve the object header version of an object in a file or group, given the object’s name.
+New wrappers to retrieve the version of an object header The following wrappers have been added to class H5::CommonFG to retrieve the object header version of an object in a file or group, given the object's name.

     unsigned childObjVersion(const char* objname) const;